 The Vintage Original

 Why not buy the original if you can?
-Finding your size can be tricky but keep an eye out on Etsy and eBay.
-Check online vintage stores as they can occasionally carry lingerie pieces.
-Look for lingerie which is in good condition and check the measurements.
-Sizing tags from the 1920′s and 30′s will not be relevant to sizing of today.
-Remember: vintage lingerie is much more delicate so be careful and handwash.
+Finding your size can be tricky, but keep an eye out on Etsy and eBay.
+Check online vintage stores, as they can occasionally carry lingerie pieces.
+Look for lingerie in good condition and check the measurements.
+Sizing tags from the 1920s and 1930s will not be relevant to sizing of today.
+Remember: vintage lingerie is much more delicate, so be careful and handwash.

 What are your thoughts on bralettes?
 Do you enjoy wearing them everyday or are they an occasional bra?